cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`checkout(String gitUrl, String gitBranch, String gitCredentials, String tttFolder)`](./GitHelper.md#checkout)

 checks out the branch `gitBranch` in the Git(Hub) repository at `gitUrl`.
-It uses the `gitCredentials` to authenticate and places the cloned Git repository into the folder `tttFolder` (within the Jenkins workspace).
+It uses the `gitCredentials` to authenticate and places the cloned Git repository into the folder `tttFolder` within the Jenkins workspace.

 ### [`checkoutPath(String gitUrl, String gitBranch, String path, String gitCredentials, String gitProject)`](./GitHelper.md#checkoutPath)